Project 84 wins big at the Media Week Awards

 Martin Frizell , This Morning Editor

 In Britain, 84 men a week commit suicide, yet not enough people are talking about it.
-Well we want to change that.
-As a poignant reminder of the lives tragically lost Holly and Phillip have unveiled 84 individual sculptures on This Morning - each representing a real man who took his own life.
+Well we wanted to change that.
+As a poignant reminder of the lives tragically lost Holly and Phillip unveiled 84 individual sculptures on This Morning - each representing a real man who took his own life.

 12 of the sculptures are positioned on the roof of the This Morning Studio and the remaining 72 are standing on the roof of the ITV Studios Tower.